The Life of a Mountain Road Monkey

-The Life of a Mountain Road Monkey (山道猴子的一生) is a long-form web video series released on YouTube in two parts between July and August 2023 by Taiwanese creator Eric Duan.
-The video uses Wojak meme characters to depict its cast.
+The Life of a Mountain Road Monkey (山道猴子的一生) is a long-form web series released on YouTube in two parts between July and August 2023 by Taiwanese creator Eric Duan.
+The video uses Wojak characters to depict its cast.
 The story follows a convenience store worker whose inflated vanity leads him to lose himself in a toxic relationship, resulting in social isolation and ultimately death in a mountain road racing accident.
 The series sparked widespread discussion online in Taiwan and became an internet meme.

 Plot

 Part 1

 The story is set along Provincial Highway 7B (台7乙線), stretching from Sanxia District, New Taipei City to Daxi District, Taoyuan City, a key backdrop in the first episode (part 1).

 The protagonist is a proud and self-centered young man working at a convenience store.
 He enjoys browsing social media and is obsessed with racing on mountain roads— not out of a love for motorcycles, but to feel superior to his peers.
 Ignoring the risks of aggressive marketing tactics and financial danger, he hastily buys a second-hand heavy motorcycle and invests heavily in modifications.
 This makes him the first among his friends to "upgrade" to a heavy bike, which dramatically boosts his social media following and further inflates his ego.

 He is approached by an attractive woman who seduces him with sweet talk.
 Driven by vanity and infatuation, he quickly opens up to her and they become a couple.
 He showers her with financial support, funding her vehicle purchases and upgrades, despite his worsening finances.
 Blinded by emotion, he fails to see that she is promiscuous and treats him as nothing more than a walking ATM.
 In his desire for outward glamour, he neglects his inner needs.
 Eventually, his girlfriend finds a new partner and does not acknowledge what he had provided to her.

 The episode ends with a quote from Marcus Aurelius, the Emperor of Rome:

 The happiness of your life depends upon the quality of your thoughts.